DXHeroes/oas_course/README.md

     description: "Description of property 1"
     # Property example value should be valid for the property type
     example: "Example value"
+# Defines that the object is required to have the following properties
+required:
+  - property1
+  - property2
 ```

 **Result:**